Civil rights movement: Kennedy administration: 1961–1963

 For the first two years of the Kennedy administration, civil rights activists had mixed opinions of both the president and his younger brother, Robert F. Kennedy, the Attorney General.
-Historian David Halberstam wrote that the race question was for a long time a minor ethnic political issue in Massachusetts where the Kennedy brothers came from, and had they been from another part of the country, "they might have been more immediately sensitive to the complexities and depth of black feelings."
+Historian David Halberstam wrote that the race question was for a long time a minor ethnic political issue in Massachusetts, where the Kennedy brothers came from, and had they been from another part of the country, "they might have been more immediately sensitive to the complexities and depth of black feelings."
 A well of historical skepticism toward liberal politics had left African Americans with a sense of uneasy disdain for any white politician who claimed to share their concerns for freedom, particularly ones connected to the historically pro-segregationist Democratic Party.
-Still, many were encouraged by the discreet support Kennedy gave to King, and the administration's willingness, after dramatic pressure from civil disobedience, to bring forth racially egalitarian initiatives.
+Still, many were encouraged by the discreet support Kennedy gave to King and the administration's willingness, after dramatic pressure from civil disobedience, to introduce racially egalitarian initiatives.

 Robert F. Kennedy expressed the administration's commitment to civil rights during a May 6, 1961 speech at the University of Georgia Law School:

 Our position is quite clear.
 We are upholding the law.
 The federal government would not be running the schools in Prince Edward County any more than it is running the University of Georgia or the schools in my home state of Massachusetts.
 In this case, in all cases, I say to you today that if the orders of the court are circumvented, the Department of Justice will act.
 We will not stand by or be aloof—we will move.
 I happen to believe that the 1954 decision was right.
 But my belief does not matter.
 It is now the law.
 Some of you may believe the decision was wrong.
 That does not matter.
 It is the law.

 Many of the initiatives resulted from Robert Kennedy's passion.
 The younger Kennedy gained a rapid education in the realities of racism through events such as the Baldwin–Kennedy meeting.
 The president came to share his brother's sense of urgency on the matter, resulting in the landmark Civil Rights Address of June 1963 and the introduction of the first major civil rights act of the decade.